Office of Interdisciplinary Studies

-The Office of the Vice Provost for Interdisciplinary Studies provides central organization and oversight for interdisciplinary units throughout Duke University.
-The Office helps to develop and implement policies and procedures that advance the often unique administrative, research, educational and practice needs of interdisciplinary groups; provides leadership and central organization for Bass Connections; coordinates faculty hiring for the university-wide institutes, initiatives and centers; and facilitates collaboration among faculty, Deans and Directors.
-It also provides administrative and fiscal oversight for interdisciplinary units’ space, budget and personnel, coordinated through the Office of Interdisciplinary Program Management.
+The Office of Interdisciplinary Studies provides central organization and oversight for interdisciplinary units throughout Duke University.
+The office helps to develop and implement policies and procedures that advance the often unique administrative, research, educational and practice needs of interdisciplinary groups; provides leadership and central organization for Bass Connections; coordinates faculty hiring for the university-wide institutes, initiatives and centers; and facilitates collaboration among faculty, deans and directors.
+It also provides administrative and fiscal oversight for interdisciplinary units’ space, budget and personnel, coordinated through the Office of the Provost.

 Edward Balleisen, Vice Provost for Interdisciplinary Studies

 Edward Balleisen has served as Duke’s vice provost for interdisciplinary studies since 2015.
 In this capacity, Balleisen works with university-wide institutes and initiatives and each of Duke’s ten schools to foster collaborative, interdisciplinary research, teaching and engagement.
 He also oversees Bass Connections, an innovative program that each year catalyzes dozens of interdisciplinary, problem-centered research teams involving faculty, graduate students and undergraduates.
 A national leader in conversations about the need to reconfigure doctoral training to foster intellectual versatility and career diversity, Balleisen was the lead co-PI on Duke’s Versatile Humanists project, funded by a Next Generation Implementation grant from the National Endowment for the Humanities.